 The Company is listed on the Specialist Fund Segment of the London Stock Exchange and consequently subject to changes to the Listing Rules promulgated by the FCA in order to promote diversity of characteristics in board and executive membership and which took effect for accounting periods commencing on or after 1 April 2022.
 The Company has three directors, all of whom are male and none of whom is from a minority ethnic background.
-As at the Reference Date of 30 June 2023 and throughout the year then ended, the new targets set out at Listing Rule 9.8.6(9) were not met.

-Alternative Liquidity Fund Limited is a small company with a market capitalisation of approximately \$7.3million and a net asset value of approximately \$13.3million as at 30 June 2023.
-It is not a constituent of the FTSE350 Index, nor the FTSE Small Cap Index, and so is out of scope with regard to the Davies Report on "Women on Boards", the Parker review into ethnic diversity and the Hampton-Alexander review on gender balance in FTSE leadership.
+Alternative Liquidity Fund Limited is a small company with a market capitalisation of approximately US\$4.0 million and a net asset value of approximately US\$9.9 million as at 30 June 2024.
+It is not a constituent of the FTSE 350 Index, nor the FTSE Small Cap Index, and so is out of scope with regard to the Listing Rules relating to diversity, the Davies Report on "Women on Boards", the Parker review into ethnic diversity and the Hampton-Alexander review on gender balance in FTSE leadership.
 The Board is cognisant of the codes and has kept the Board composition under review.

 At the IPO it was considered that a Board of three directors would be optimal in view of the type of specialised asset, volatile income, and the desirability to keep expenses as low as possible without affecting Corporate Governance.
 As the Company matured and for eventual succession planning it was considered prudent to recruit an additional director.
 A suitable candidate was selected under the local Institute of Directors ("IoD") NED training scheme with a view to appointing at the end of the trial period.
-The subsequent offer of the position coincided with the lady being taking a full time senior position elsewhere and she therefore felt unable to commit to this Company.
+The subsequent offer of the position coincided with the lady taking a full-time senior position elsewhere and she therefore felt unable to commit to this Company.

-On the approach from Waverton in 2019, the Board sought to reconstruct the Board in anticipation of a successful conclusion.
+In anticipation of a possible new capital raise in 2019, the Board sought to reconstruct the Board in case of a successful conclusion.
 Again, the Board identified a candidate who shadowed the Directors during the negotiations with a view to appoint her upon finalising the transaction.
-As a result of the uncertainty following the outbreak of hostilities in Ukraine the appointment did not take place.
+As a result of the uncertainty following the outbreak of hostilities in Ukraine, neither the capital raise nor the appointment took place.

-Subsequently, the Board decided to wind down the Company and believes that the current Board has the necessary skills and experience in these circumstances and could not justify additional expense.
-It is also unlikely that short term appointment would be achieved.
+Subsequently, the Board decided to wind down the Company, and believes that the current Board has the necessary skills and experience in these circumstances and could not justify additional expense.
+It is also unlikely that a short-term appointment would be feasible.